Spain: Language, Community, and Social Change

 Uncovering Spain's Layers of Diversity

-The program’s thematic seminar focuses on the political, social, and cultural forces shaping contemporary Spain in the context of the country’s turbulent history, growing diversity, and deeper integration within the European Union.
+The program’s thematic course focuses on the political, social, and cultural forces shaping contemporary Spain in the context of the country’s turbulent history, growing diversity, and deeper integration within the European Union.
 Spain is a country long shaped by the cultural traditions of the diverse inhabitants that have called it home over the course of more than two millennia; these include Roman, Muslim, Jewish, and Christian communities.
-Present-day Spain has strengthened its role within the EU and developed strong relations with Latin American and Arab communities.
+Present-day Spain has strengthened its role within the EU and developed strong relations with Latin American and Arab countries.
 As a result, Spain has one of the highest immigrant populations (at approximately 4.5 million) in the EU today.

 Students uncover the traces of Spain's historic communities while experiencing firsthand its present diversity highly apparent throughout the city of Granada.